 - Improved farming practices such as increased monitoring and crutching (shearing around the tail and between the rear legs of sheep)

 - The use of preventative chemical treatments

-We work directly with farmers and assist with the development of animal welfare certification systems, such as the Responsible Wool Standard.
-We also fund research into humane solutions, see the report by BG Economics - "Towards a Non-Mulesed Future."
+We work directly with farmers, we assist with the development and strengthening of animal welfare certification systems, such as the Responsible Wool Standard, and we fund research into humane solutions, see the report by BG Economics - ‘Towards a Non-Mulesed Future.’

-Mulesing has been banned in New Zealand and FOUR PAWS won't give up the fight until it is no longer practiced in Australia.
+Mulesing has been banned in New Zealand and FOUR PAWS won't give up the fight until it no longer happens in Australia.

 “Mulesing is no longer accepted by many of the retail brands…we must evolve to accommodate this change in sentiment.”

 Chad Taylor, non-mulesing wool producer, Central West NSW, Australia